 The mission of Southeastern Greyhound Adoption/Greyhound Pets of America-Atlanta (SEGA) is to find good permanent homes for former racing Greyhounds.
 In furtherance of this mission, SEGA seeks to educate the public about why Greyhounds make good pets.

-SEGA currently houses its Greyhounds in an adoption kennel or in foster homes of experienced Greyhound owners to ease the transition from track life to pet home life.
+SEGA currently houses its Greyhounds in its adoption kennel or in foster homes of experienced Greyhound owners to ease the transition from track life to pet home life.
 Before any hounds are released for adoption through SEGA, they are thoroughly examined by a veterinarian.
-The dogs are spayed or neutered, brought current on shots, given a heartworm test and preventative, and teeth are cleaned as needed.
+The dogs are spayed or neutered, brought current on shots, given a heartworm test and preventative, microchipped, and teeth are cleaned as needed.

 We welcome volunteers from all walks of life, regardless of whether they have adopted a Greyhound.
 All that is required is a love of animals and a willingness to work.
 SEGA volunteers have discovered that having fun and doing fulfilling work in the service of Greyhound welfare are not mutually exclusive!
-For more information on volunteering, click here.

 Generally, we like to place our adoptable Greyhounds within 100 miles of metro Atlanta.
 If you live outside that area, please visit the Greyhound Pets of America or call them at 800-366-1472.
 They can route you to the closest adoption group.

 On March 16, 2002, SEGA held the grand opening for its adoption kennel, realizing a long-held goal to have a dedicated facility for housing some of its Greyhounds awaiting adoption.
 The adoption kennel is supported solely by donations and adoption fees, an achievement of which SEGA is very proud.